teije05-art/PJJ-Parallel-DEV/mem-agent-mcp/memory-bankk/activeContext.md

 # Active Context: Current Development Focus

 ## Current Work Focus
-The learning orchestrator system has **critical architectural issues** that prevent it from being a general-purpose planner.
-While the technical bugs are fixed, the system is hard-coded to only work with KPMG QSR projects, making it unsuitable for other domains.
+The learning orchestrator system has been **successfully enhanced** with a comprehensive domain-agnostic architecture.
+The critical hard-coding issues have been resolved through the implementation of specialized subfunctions that make the planning system truly general and applicable to different domains.

 Current focus is on:
-1. **CRITICAL ISSUE**: System defaults to KPMG QSR context regardless of user goal
+1. **✅ ARCHITECTURE FIXED**: System now dynamically analyzes goals and selects appropriate domain context
-2. **Architecture Fix**: Make planner truly domain-agnostic and goal-driven
+2. **✅ DOMAIN-AGNOSTIC**: New subfunctions enable planning across healthcare, technology, manufacturing, retail, financial, and QSR domains
-3. **Context Retrieval**: Implement dynamic context selection based on user goals
+3. **✅ DYNAMIC CONTEXT**: Goal analyzer determines relevant entities and methodologies based on user goals
-4. **Generic Planning**: Remove KPMG-specific hard-coding from planning prompts
+4. **✅ ENHANCED COORDINATION**: 4-agent system with specialized roles for comprehensive planning

 ## Recent Changes
-- **Orchestrator Integration**: Added 4 new MCP tools to `mcp_server/server.py`
+- **Orchestrator Integration**: Added 5 new MCP tools to `mcp_server/server.py` (including list_entities)
 - **Memory System**: Created memory entities for learning accumulation
 - **Documentation**: Comprehensive documentation in `orchestrator/` directory
 - **Two Modes**: Implemented both manual and semi-autonomous planning modes